Amyloid cardiomyopathy

 Amyloid cardiomyopathy (stiff heart syndrome) is a condition resulting in the death of part of the myocardium (heart muscle).
 It is associated with the systemic production and release of many amyloidogenic proteins, especially immunoglobulin light chain or transthyretin (TTR).
 It can be characterized by the extracellular deposition of amyloids, foldable proteins that stick together to build fibrils in the heart.
-The amyloid can be seen under polarized light in congo red stained biopsy.

 Symptoms

 Amyloid cardiomyopathy is associated with a number of symptoms: